Kentaro Maeda

-Kentaro Maeda (前田拳太郎, Maeda Kentarō) is a Japanese actor and a member of the theater group Gekidan Exile.
+Kentaro Maeda (前田 拳太郎, Maeda Kentarō) is a Japanese actor and a former member of the theater group Gekidan Exile.

 Personal life

-Maeda was born in Saitama Prefecture on 6 September 1999.
+Maeda was born in Saitama Prefecture on September 6, 1999.
 His sister, Kokoro Maeda, is a member of the idol girl group Hello!
 Project.

-While in kindergarten, he aspired to appear in Kamen Rider which led to him aiming to become an actor.
+While in kindergarten, he aspired to star in Kamen Rider which led to him becoming an actor.
 In addition, he graduated from Dokkyo University, Faculty of Economics.

 Career

 While in university, he was selected as one of the "BEST 30" at the 31st Junon Superboy Contest, but was rejected in the subsequent screening and initially gave up on his dream of becoming an actor.
 He later joined the university's ballroom dance club, but the club activities were suspended due to the COVID-19 pandemic.
 It was during that time that he thought about the future.
 He then searched for an agency to fulfill his dream becoming an actor.

 He started taking acting lessons at EXPG studio in the summer of 2020.

-In April 2021, Maeda appeared in the TV Tokyo drama Rules of Romantic Comedy ~ Complicated Girls and Younger Boys ~.
-On 1 July 2021, he became affiliated with LDH JAPAN.
-On 5 September 2021, he played Ikki Igarashi/Kamen Rider Revi in the special effects TV drama Kamen Rider Revice.
-Maeda joined Gekidan Exile on 1 November 2022.
+In April 2021, Maeda appeared in the TV Tokyo drama Rules of Romantic Comedy: Complicated Girls and Younger Boys.
+On July 1, 2021, he became affiliated with LDH JAPAN.
+On September 5, 2021, he played Ikki Igarashi/Kamen Rider Revi in the special effects TV drama Kamen Rider Revice.
+Maeda joined Gekidan Exile on November 1, 2022.